Matthew E. Zames is an Academy Securities’ Advisory Board Member and former President of Cerberus Capital Management.

 Ms. Lawrence received a Bachelor of Science degree in ocean engineering from the U.S. Naval Academy in 1981.
 She also received a Master of Science degree in ocean engineering from Massachusetts Institute of Technology (MIT) and the Woods Hole Oceanographic Institution (WHOI) in 1988.
 She was awarded the Defense Superior Service Medal, the Defense Meritorious Service Medal, and the NASA Space Flight Medal.

-Janie L. Mines is the SVP of Inclusion and Innovation and an Academy Securities’ Advisory Board Member.
+Janie L. Mines is an Academy Securities’ Advisory Board Member and Academy’s Head of Inclusion and Innovation.

 Ms. Mines is a former naval officer who was the first African-American woman to graduate from the U.S. Naval Academy, where she earned a Bachelor of Science.
 She graduated in 1980 after serving in several leadership positions in the Brigade of Midshipmen.
 She was later selected to participate in the prestigious Sloan Fellows Program, where she earned an MBA from the Alfred P. Sloan School of Business Management, Massachusetts Institute of Technology.

-Ms. Mines held positions of increasing responsibility, as a Navy Supply Corps officer and in several corporations including Procter & Gamble, Pepsi (Frito-Lay), Hershey Foods, and Bank of America negotiating deals in excess of $10B.
-She is currently an independent executive management consultant focusing on Strategic Planning, Change Management, Quality and Productivity, Integrated Business Transformation, and Program Management serving nonprofits, government and Fortune 500 corporations.
+Ms. Mines held positions of increasing responsibility, as a Navy Supply Corps officer and in several corporations including Procter & Gamble, Pepsi (Frito-Lay), Hershey Foods, and Bank of America.
+She was formerly an independent executive management consultant focusing on Strategic Planning, Change Management, Quality and Productivity, Integrated Business Transformation, and Program Management serving nonprofits, government and Fortune 500 corporations.

-Ms. Mines served as the Sr. Advisor, Business Process, Senior Executive Service (HQE-SES) in the Office of the Secretary of the Navy.
-She facilitated Flag Officers and Senior Executive Service leadership in the implementation of Lean Six Sigma (LSS) and the resulting transformational programs across the Department of the Navy.
-She currently serves on the Defense Advisory Committee on Women in the Services (DACOWITS).
+Ms. Mines served as the Sr. Advisor, Business Process, Senior Executive Service in the Office of the Secretary of the Navy.
+She formerly served on the Defense Advisory Committee on Women in the Services (DACOWITS) for the Secretary of Defense.

 Ms. Mines founded and managed a non-profit organization for over 10 years, Boyz to Men Club, Inc, after observing the needs of adolescent boys in the community.
 Her awards include National Women of Color in Business Award winner, Olympic Torchbearer, Civic Volunteer of the Year, 9 Who Care Award winner for the Charlotte Metropolitan Area, and a South Carolina Black History Honoree.
 She received a Congressional Record Proclamation for her service.
 Ms. Mines has served as a member of the Rotary Club International, the Board of Directors of the Founders Federal Credit Union, and the Board of the Springs Close Foundation.
 She is the author of No Coincidences – Reflections of the First Black Female Graduate of the United States Naval Academy.